TES3MP/TES3MP-Docs/source/api/player.rst

 message(message, toAll)
 -----------------------

-Sends message to player or to all players.
+Sends message to a certain player or to all players.

 **Parameters:**
     | **string** message.